Bicycle Helmets: Why You Always Need to Wear One

 - In 2015, 818 bicyclists died on United State roads

 - In 2015, more than half of bikers that were killed in a bicycle accident were NOT wearing a helmet.

 - Wearing a helmet is the most effective way to prevent head injuries if a bicycle crash occurs.

 - Random fact: 37% of fatal bicyclist crashes involve either the driver of the vehicle or bicyclist under the influence of alcohol.

 Wearing a helmet will make you safer on the road as you bike.
 There are other things you can do to be cautious on the road.
 Wear fluorescent clothing, make sure that you are riding in designated biking lanes and signal when turning or making a lane change!
 Helmets can save your life if you are in an accident, you might not look cool but you will be safer.

-George Tait Law and its attorneys are licensed to practice law only in the State of Utah and maintain offices in Salt Lake City, Utah.
+George Tait Law and its Salt Lake City personal injury attorneys are licensed to practice law only in the State of Utah and maintain offices in Salt Lake City, Utah.
 No attorney client relationship is established by simply visiting this website.